 “We don’t take the time to say thanks, job well done, [and] pat someone on the back,” Chabeli says before adding her thanks to the donors who made the distribution possible.
 “This definitely put food into homes that needed it.
 It fed our family.”

-Before the partnership with World Vision, Rosa struggled with wanting to do more the community.
+Before the partnership with World Vision, Rosa struggled with wanting to do more to help the community.
 “It’s exciting to be able to meet that need that we wouldn’t otherwise be able to meet,” says Rosa.
-“Without [the donors’] assistance we would not be able to leave such a big impression about the love of God in the lives of people in our community.”
+“Without [the donors’] assistance we would not be able to leave such a big impression.”